 Switch Out the Legs

-Yes, it’s true!
 You can give your sofa a subtle but effective new look by switching out the legs.
-Most sofas sold these days are not made of a single frame construction.
-In many cases the sofa seats, backs and arms are manufactured as one piece and then the legs are screwed in after.
-So if you want to make a change it’s really easy.
-Can’t find new legs you like?
-Simply spray paint the old ones to a new color and you’ll be pleasantly surprised at the difference.
+Most sofas are not made of a single frame construction.
+In many cases, the sofa seats, backs, and arms are manufactured as one piece and then the legs are screwed in after.
+So if you want to make a change, it’s really easy.
+If you can’t find new legs you like, simply spray paint the old ones with a new color and you’ll be pleasantly surprised at the difference.

 Cover it Up

-Slip your sofa into something more comfortable (and more stylish!) in order to give it a fresh new look.
-Slipcovers aren’t as expensive as they used to be (although they’re still not cheap) and they’re available in a huge variety of fabrics and colors.
-You can have them custom made if you want the perfect fit, or you can buy something in a standard size for a looser fit.
-And if you have an IKEA sofa you’re in luck – there are a few companies who make slipcovers specifically for IKEA furniture.
+Slip your sofa into something more comfortable and stylish in order to give it a fresh new look.
+Slipcovers aren’t as expensive as they used to be, and they’re available in a huge variety of fabrics and colors.
+You can have them custom-made if you want the perfect fit, or you can buy something in a standard size for a looser fit.
+And if you have an IKEA sofa you’re in luck—there are a few companies that make slipcovers specifically for IKEA furniture.

 This isn’t a sofa hack per se, but sometimes you can completely update a piece simply by changing what’s around it.
 Try some new art on the wall over the sofa, some new wallpaper on the wall behind it, or even new side tables and lamps on either side of it.
-When it's surrounded by different and beautiful things, your sofa might just look a little different and beautiful too!
+When it's surrounded by different and beautiful things, your sofa might just look a little different.